spinkube/skips/containerd-shim-spin-config.md

 1. Spin execution options could be configured in in Pod annotations; however, it is not granular enough for the case of two Spin apps in a Pod, for example, [listen ports could still conflict](https://github.com/spinkube/containerd-shim-spin/issues/52).

-2. As shown in the [runtime configuration workaround](#wasm-runtime-specific-options-workaround), options could be set as container arguments, but setting flags in CRDs is less ergonomic than environment variables, and parsing logic would need to be added to the shim.
+2. As shown in the [Spin runtime configuration workaround](#wasm-runtime-specific-options-workaround), options could be set as container arguments, but setting flags in CRDs is less ergonomic than environment variables, and parsing logic would need to be added to the shim.
 However, taking this path would potentially enable reusing Spin's reconciling of the mutual exclusiveness of flags.

 3. Spin Runtime config (`runtime-config.toml`) could be enhanced to support configuring triggers.
-Right now, runtime config is used to configure host components.
+Right now, the Spin runtime config file is used to configure host components.
 So far, it has been used the describe how to configure the host environment for the guest.
 That could encompass considering how the host should be triggered to invoke the guest.
 This may be the better long term solution; however, it will take design to consider the scope of Spin runtime config.

 4. Alternatively, there may be places each of these configuration options fit outside of CLI flags.
 For example, the port for HTTP triggered apps could be configured in the trigger specification in the `spin.toml`.
 Log directory is already a part of [runtime config](https://github.com/fermyon/spin/blob/b3db535c9edb72278d4db3a201f0ed214e561354/crates/trigger/src/runtime_config.rs#L203-L204) despite the fact that users are more comfortable configuring it through the Spin CLI.